The Importance of Owning Your Site

 You usually don’t own:

 • The web server, which is the computer that hosts your website.
-If you went out and bought your own server and then kept up with its maintenance, you technically could own this aspect of your web presence.
+You could technically own this aspect of your web presence by purchasing and maintaining your own server.
 However, most companies aren’t equipped to do this, and you’ll usually go through a hosting provider instead.

-It’s important to know what you’ve got ownership of when it comes to your website.
+It’s important to know what you’ve got control of when it comes to your website ownership.
 Think twice before you enter an agreement where the web design agency retains control of your site.
 Your web presence is a powerful tool, and you should have enough control to wield it the way you see fit.

 Instead of leaving it entirely up to the agency, you should work with a company that will give you the tools you need to edit the website when you need to.
-One of the best parts about the impermanent nature of the internet is that your website can be a living thing — it’s not created once and then sitting there statically for years.
+The impermanent nature of the internet allows your website to evolve as a living entity.
+This means once it doesn’t remain static for years – it changes as needed.

 However, that transitory quality of websites does mean that they require upkeep.
 If you don’t have the capabilities to do that in-house, paying an agency monthly could be appealing.